albertz/commandergenius/readme.txt

 The default callbacks will call another Android-specific functions:
 SDL_ANDROID_PauseAudioPlayback() and SDL_ANDROID_ResumeAudioPlayback()
 which will pause and resume audio from HW layer, so appplication does not need to destroy and re-init audio.
+Also, the usual event SDL_ACTIVEEVENT with flag SDL_APPACTIVE will be sent when that happens.

 If you're using pure SDL 1.2 API (with or without HW acceleration) you don't need to worry about anything - the SDL itself will re-create GL textures and fill them with pixel data from existing SDL HW surfaces,